This article includes best practices for running a Split Synchronizer.

 Hardware requirements

-We've done extensive testing, but understand each environment is different.
+Split has done extensive testing, but it is important to understand that each environment is different.
 The minimum requirements we tested using Amazon AWS cloud for a production workload were:

 Split Sync process: AWS EC2 m5.large/m5a.large, 2 vCPUs, 8GB RAM